pstadler1990/escompile_py/README.md

 You can always exit a subroutine by using the `return` statement. *Note: subroutines cannot return any value!*

+**Important** You can only define `99` local variables within a procedure's scope!
+This number however is arbitrary and can be changed in the compiler's code.

 ### Examples
 #### Number swapping (w/ temporary variable)
 ```